ojuschugh1/qemu-kvm-wayland-rutabaga/README.md

 ## Quick Setup-:

-There are 2 script -> qemu-wayland-gpu-test.sh ( In this one has to manually install the fedora after the VM boats) and rutabaga-gpu-test.sh ( In this everything is automated , even after the guest vm boats for first time, it will automatically installs fedora for you)
+There are 2 versions of script semi automated and fully automated -> qemu-wayland-gpu-test.sh ( In this one has to manually install the fedora after the VM boats) and rutabaga-gpu-test.sh ( In this everything is automated , even after the guest vm boats for first time, it will automatically installs fedora for you)

 Requirements-: fedora os 41 Live Workstation in Host and stable internet if using live usb as it will install the dependencies.
 Storage >=30 gb and RAM >=4 , prefer 8gb